Contrast-Security-OSS/contrast-bamboo-plugin/README.md

 Once you create the plan you will be able to add a task to the build process, do so by clicking the "Add Task" button.
 ![Bamboo Add Contrast Task ](./img/Bamboo_Add_First_Task.png)

-A popover menu will be presented, find the "Contrast Vulnerability Threshold" task and select it.
+A popover menu will be presented, find the "Contrast CI for Assess" task and select it.

 ![Bamboo Add Contrast Task ](./img/Bamboo_Add_Contrast_Task.png)